filiph/egamebook/dart/README.md

 Or how to be a published interactive fiction writer in 8 easy steps!

 Note: This is **not** implemented yet.
-It's a vision.
+The converter from .egb to .dart is done and works, but the workflow is only a vision.

 1. Download Dart Editor and install it.
-2. On the command line, run `[pub global](https://www.dartlang.org/tools/pub/cmd/pub-global.html) activate egamebook`.
+2. On the command line, run `pub global activate egamebook`.
 This will install the `egamebook` command line tool.
 3. Create a folder (`mkdir mybook`).
 4. Inside that folder (`cd mybook`), run `egamebook create`.
 This will create a project scaffold that you can edit.
 5. Run `egamebook watch`.
 This will watch the current directory for changes and will re-build the project any time you change anything.